 For mechanics and professionals, we recommend the OBDLink MX+.
 Expanded software compatibility lets it work with more vehicles.
 The wireless design is much more convenient in a garage, too—no more hunching in the passenger seat to make your diagnosis.

 Q: Does FORScan come with OBDLink EX, OBDLink MX+, or OHP ELMconfig?

 FORScan software isn’t included in the box when you buy one of these OBDII scanners.
 The easiest way to get FORScan is to download it from their website, which you can do for no extra cost.

-Most features, even advanced coding and customization, are available on the basic license that comes with FORScan.
-Having said that, there are a few functions only available with the Extended License, which you’ll need to pay to get.
+Most features, even advanced coding, and customization are available on the basic license that comes with FORScan.
+However, a few functions are only available with the Extended License, which you’ll need to pay to get.